Rootfin

 Medicare Supplement Insurance plans are standardized across 47 states, but Minnesota, Wisconsin, and Massachusetts have their own Medigap Plan laws and regulations.

 A major benefit of Medicare Supplement Plans is that they enable you to see any doctor that accepts Medicare patients, anywhere in the United States.
 This is true regardless of which standardized Plan you choose, or the State in which you purchase your policy.
+You can learn more about Medicare Insurance in our full guide here as well.

-Manhattan Life Medicare Supplement Insurance Versus Medicare Advantage
+Medicare Supplement Insurance Vs Medicare Advantage

 • Medicare Supplement Insurance Plans usually have higher monthly premiums than Medicare Advantage Plans